AvaIre/docs/commands.md

 #### Usage

 	!say <message>
+	-  Makes the bot say the given message in the current channel.
+	!say <channel> <message>
-	-  Makes the bot say the given message
+	-  Makes the bot say the given message in the channel.

 #### Example

 	!say I am a BOT
+	-  Makes the bot send the "I am a bot" message.
+	!say #general Hi there!
+	-  Makes the bot send the message in #general.

 <a name="UndertaleTextBoxCommand"></a>
 ### Undertale TextBox Command